 It's no longer customary to include the line "references available on request" at the end of your CV.

 However, if you have a couple of references in mind and have asked for their permission, you could include their name, job title, and contact details on a supplementary page after your CV.

 13. Have I proofread my CV for spelling and grammatical errors?

 If you read a book or an article littered with spelling errors, what would your first thought be — unprofessional?
 Incompetent?

 If your CV is anything other than immaculate, recruiters are likely to have similar thoughts.

 As a result, a thorough proofread is essential before you hit submit.
-It’s wise to use a spellchecker, but don’t rely on it.
-If you wrote the word ‘out’ but meant ‘our,’ spell check won’t pick that up because technically it’s correct.
+It's wise to use a spellchecker, but don't rely on it.
+If you wrote the word "out" but meant "our," spell check won't pick that up because technically it's spelt correctly.

 14. Does my CV look good visually?

 We're not suggesting that your CV must look worthy enough for Instagram, but it must look good on a professional level.